SQL Advanced Notebook

 REGEXP — Pattern Matching

--- license plates that start with a letter followed by 2 digits
+-- license plates that start with a letter and 2 digits

 SELECT license_plate